gniquil/ex_brace_expansion/README.md

 ExBraceExpansion
 ================

-[Brace expansion](https://www.gnu.org/software/bash/manual/html_node/Brace-Expansion.html), as known from sh/bash, in JavaScript.
-This is a port of the [brace-expasion](https://github.com/juliangruber/brace-expansion) project.
+[Brace expansion](https://www.gnu.org/software/bash/manual/html_node/Brace-Expansion.html), as known from sh/bash, in Elixir.
+This is a port of [brace-expasion](https://github.com/juliangruber/brace-expansion) javascript project.

 ## Examples